Ben-H3/Instagram/README.md

 - [x] User can comment on a post and see all comments for each post in the post details screen.
 - [x] User can like a post and see number of likes for each post in the post details screen.
 - [x] Implement a custom camera view.

-The following **additional** features are implemented:

 - [x] Added extensive error checking to verify various events occured (posts load correctly, user properly logged out, etc.)

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Did anyone discover any unique features they could implement with Parse?
-2. How did people try to improve their UI?

 ## Video Walkthrough